-(2) All applications for a text amendment shall be filed in writing with the City Planner.

-(1) The City Planner may refer the application to other affected or interested agencies for review and comment.

-(2) The City Planner shall provide notice as set out in Section 2.3.1.

-D. Amendments shall not become effective except by a favorable vote of two-thirds of all the members of the council.

-- E. Public Hearing and Decision by City Council - (1) Following notice and a public hearing as required in Section 2.3.1, the City Council shall approve or deny the text amendment.
+- (2) All applications for a text amendment shall be filed in writing with the City Planner. - C. Review by City Planner - (1) The City Planner may refer the application to other affected or interested agencies for review and comment. - (2) The City Planner shall provide notice as set out in Section 2.3.1. - D. Amendments shall not become effective except by a favorable vote of at least a majority of the authorized membership of the council. - E. Public Hearing and Decision by City Council - (1) Following notice and a public hearing as required in Section 2.3.1, the City Council shall approve or deny the text amendment.
 No amendment or supplement to this Ordinance or to the Zoning Map shall become effective until: - a) The Council has received a final report from the Planning and Zoning Commission on the merits of the amendment. - b) The Council has held a public hearing(s) as required in Section 2.3.1.
-The public hearing may be held in conjunction with regular City Council meetings.

-(2) In deciding, the City Council shall consider the recommendations of the City Planner, relevant comments of all interested parties and the review criteria below.
+The public hearing may be held in conjunction with regular City Council meetings. - (2) In deciding, the City Council shall consider the recommendations of the City Planner, relevant comments of all interested parties and the review criteria below.